2Professionals/daily_stories_dashboard/README.md

 This is an admin dashboard for the daily stories web application.
 It is developed using the Angular forntend framework.

-### This application is still in developent mode !
+### This application is still in development mode !